thejerf/afibmon/README.md

    This will configure the sketch to hook to your Wifi.
 This is set up assuming WPA2; you're on your own if you're still on WEP, as I can't test it.
 We'll get to the monitor server in a moment.
+If you're on something post-WPA2 or something, I've got nothing for you; you'll have to figure out how to hook this up on your own.

 # My Story